phillip-kil/typescript-react-boilerplate/README.md

 # Prerequisites

 This project uses Yarn (https://yarnpkg.com/lang/en/) as package manager, follow the instructions on their website to install.
+To get consistent installs across environments I recommend using Yarn (which uses the `yarn.lock` to resolve exact dependencies), but using NPM will work fine as well.

 # Usage

 1. Navigate to the root folder of this project in your terminal and run `yarn install` to install all the necessary project dependencies.
+1. Run `yarn dev` to start a local development server with Hot Module Replacement.
+1. When adding CSS classes the type definitions can be generated running `yarn tcm`.
+This command will basically create a `.d.ts` equivalent of every CSS file in the `src` folder.
+1. To bundle the application you can run `yarn bundle`, which will create the `dist` folder with all the transpiled files.